SoumilK1/Interpreting-epidemiological-surveillance-data/README.md

 ### csv

-You will have to create this directory at the same level as the inputcsv.
+This directory needs to be created and all output files are put here.
 The output files in this directory will have the following format:

 | Time     | Susceptible | Asymptomatic | Presymptomatic | MildlyInfected | SeverelyInfected | Recovered | Hospitalized | Dead | Infected | EligibleForTargetedTest | TestedByTargetedTest | EligibleForContactTracing | TestedByContactTracing | EligibleForRandomTest | TestedByRandomTest | RTPCRTestsConducted | RATTestsConducted | TotalTestsConducted | TestPositivityRate | NumberOfPositiveTests | CaseFatalityRate |
 |----------|-------------|--------------|----------------|----------------|------------------|-----------|--------------|------|----------|-------------------------|----------------------|---------------------------|------------------------|-----------------------|--------------------|---------------------|-------------------|---------------------|--------------------|-----------------------|------------------|